-As equally as picturesque as the surrounding Bregenzerwald mountains, the centuries aged Gasthof Hirschen, a 1750’s traditional land house built in the style of Bauer Baroque, rightly takes centre fold of this quaint, listed Austrian hamlet, Schwarzenberg, close to the natural beauty of Lake Constance.
+As equally as picturesque as the surrounding Bregenzerwald mountains, Austria's centuries old Gasthof Hirschen Schwarzenberg hotel, a 1750’s boutique yet traditional land house built in the style of Bauer Baroque, rightly takes centre place in this quaint, listed Austrian hamlet, close to the natural beauty of Lake Constance.

-This deliciously aged alpine lodge, once the resting spot for passing royals and the culturati of the day, clings passionately to its agrarian heritage, a house which has been extremely loved by the owning family Fetz for more than 250 years.
+This deliciously aged alpine lodge hotel, once the resting spot for the passing royals and culturati of the day, clings passionately to its agrarian Alpine heritage, a house which has been extremely loved by the owning family Fetz for more than 250 years.

-Peel under the Baronial façade of cured timber, mandatory flowering blooms and frescos and you discover a family heirloom has been brushed by an incredibly rich canvass of history woven with the arts: a cultural marriage of rustic meets east-side gallery.
+Peel under the Baronial façade of cured timber, mandatory flowering blooms and Austrian frescos and you discover a family heirloom brushed by an incredibly rich canvas of history woven with the arts: a cultural marriage of rustic meets east-side gallery.

-The cosy alpine interiors opt towards a natural narrative that immediately cocoons and frames a kaleidoscope of art that hints to the guests of past, both royal and creative, which have each etched a little piece of the Gasthof Hirschen through the centuries.
+The cosy alpine interiors of Gasthof Hirschen Schwarzenberg opt for a natural boutique narrative that immediately cocoons and frames a kaleidoscope of art, hinting at the guests of past, both royal and creative, who have each helped etch a little piece of the Gasthof Hirschen hotel throughout the centuries.

-A rural hotel that plays host to music and cultural events, this little historic gem is an original classic that has ayouthful stride laced with family legacy that simply make it as idyllic as the mountains and pastures of Bregenzerwald.
+A rural hotel that plays host to music, art and cultural events, this little boutique historical gem is an original classic that has a youthful stride laced in with its family legacy, making it as simply idyllic as the mountains and pastures of surrounding Bregenzerwald.

 Natural hostpot, Bregenz is home to the cute village of Schwarzenberg, and right at the heart stands the Gasthof Hirschen as the focal point opposite a wonderful medieval church with sweeping vistas on upto the mountains of the Vorarlberg region of Austria.